Many people are looking for a VPN that offers a dedicated IP address. This guide will show you the best VPNs for a static IP and also some to avoid.

 Ok, we’ve covered the advantages and benefits of using a dedicated IP VPN service, but there are also some disadvantages.

 Using a dedicated IP address with a VPN is indeed a double-edged sword.

 While there are benefits of having your own static IP address that only you use, it also means that you are not blending in with other users on the same VPN IP address.
 In other words, your traffic is not being mixed with all the other people using the same IP address at the same time as you.

 This leads to a lower level of online anonymity, even though you are still much better off than not using a VPN at all.
 Shared IP addresses may be a hassle, but they are good for online privacy.

 One simple solution here is to only use the dedicated IP address when you need it, then use shared IP addresses for everything else.
 You can accomplish this with any of the recommended VPNs above.

 Within the VPN application, you can select whether you want to use your dedicated IP address or a shared IP address with other users.

-Do you need a static IP address with your VPN?
+Who needs a static IP address with your VPN?

-Generally speaking, most people do not need to be using a static IP address with their VPN.
+With that being said, most people do not need to be using a static IP address with their VPN.
 However, as we mentioned in the introduction, there are some use cases and advantages for this:

 - Not sharing an IP address with other “bad” users